Header interface text

 It's nothing to shake a stick at, and honestly, I'm going to feel further compelled to start making more original content on there.
 Not to say I'd be on a regular schedule, but at least putting in more effort than I currently am... which is none.

-I do have some ideas (one of those, of course, is outlined displayed above), so Stay Tuned For More Bullshit.
+I do have some ideas (one of those, of course, is outlined displayed above found here now), so Stay Tuned For More Bullshit.
 However, temper your expectations.
 After all, this does wrap back around to me pushing myself to start what I finish.
 And to be totally frank, I'm willing to have gaps between uploads if it means other projects in the pipeline are done, or at the very least actively being worked on.

 It is pretty exciting, though.
 Wonder how long until I get verified .
 I had a chance to way back when, but I stupidly turned it down.